 This seminar seeks to help students develop an understanding of the intellectual landscape of the university.
 It also help students develop an understanding of the research process as it is carried out within and across scholarly disciplines, as well as the broad ethical implications of academic scholarship.
 Coursework involves readings on theoretical issues in academic scholarship as well as exercises and activities designed to help students identify areas of personal interest for future research and work in their field.
-Students will also learn about campus resources that facilitate undergraduate research.
+Students will also learn about campus resources that facilitate and support undergraduate research.

 Students are not required but strongly encourage to take COLQ 2010 in either the Fall or Spring semester of sophomore year.
 Students entering the Honors Program as sophomores are expected to complete COLQ 2010 in either the Fall or the Spring semester of sophomore year:

 COLQ 2010.
 Quest for Answers: Research Workshop (1.5 credits)

-Students writing an Honors Thesis, especially in Liberal Arts, are strongly encouraged to take COLQ 4013.
+Students writing an Honors Thesis are strongly encouraged to take COLQ 4013.

 COLQ 4013.
 Honors Thesis Boot Camp: A Workshop to Develop your Honors Thesis Prospectus (Offered every Spring semester.)

 This workshop is designed to help honors students prepare for the thesis they will write during their senior year, and to take best advantage of the resources available at Tulane.
 The honors thesis is an opportunity to do original research on a topic of the student’s choosing and to write an outstanding thesis that best displays one’s skills in investigation, critical thinking, and communication.

 All students participating in the Honors Program are expected to write a thesis for scholarly honors in their major or majors.
 Honors Thesis courses are registered in the student's major department(s).

-(Students are NOT required to complete the Honors Program in order to write a thesis.
+(Students are NOT required to be in the Honors Program in order to write a thesis.
 For more information on the thesis, click on the Honors Thesis tab and explore the links and pages given.)